kubeflow/katib/examples/MinikubeDemo.md

 ```

 And you can push your existing models to Katib with CLI.
-`mnist-models.yaml` is traind 22 models using random suggestion with this Parameter Config.
+`mnist-models.yaml` trains 22 models using random suggestion with the Parameter Config below.

 ```
 configs: